isgo-golgo13/github-actions-terraform-azure-federated-workload-id/README.md

-# GitHub Actions Terraform Azure AD and Azure Federated Identity Infrastructure Module
+# Terraform, Azure and Azure AD Workload Identity Federation Module for GitHub Actions
 Terraform module to create an Azure AD application, service principal, and federated identity for GitHub-based OIDC authentication.

 Creates the following resources: